saipraveend/Ultravision/README.md

 * Walking stick with a castor wheel fixed to the end
 * Gloves modified with the vibration motors stictched onto them
 * Neodymium magnets on the gloves and on the stick to hold the device in place

+### So what next

+I did this project 5 years ago, since then I have seen many people implement projects in a similar way so I donot have plans of improving it since many people have implemented my idea.
+So the plan for open sourcing my idea and plans is to give new people a headstart.
+One should be able to find the code, 3d models and eagle cad files made by me in this repository.
+Which is more of self explanatory type.

+Enjoy :) But do let me know if you improve this idea further.